 Dangers of root canal treatment

-Introduction to likely one of the greatest potential health threats posed by modern dentistry
+Intro to perhaps the greatest potential health threat posed by dentistry

 Subsequently, the body "recognizes" that it carries a dead component in itself and tries to dispose of it via lysis (decomposition).
 This alone sets up a permanent infection which will be held in check only by a strong immune system - and whenever your immunity is compromised such as under the onslaught of stress, malnutrition etc., the infection site is likely to get bigger.